RAID Recovery™

 RAID levels have been getting increasingly popular by the day and adopted by many users, both companies and home users.
 This is because RAID offers some level of flexibility, advanced features, and more space – plus room for expansion as your data grows.

 Also, some tech experts see the need to create RAID partitions to further segregate their data.
 But, is there really anything like RAID partitions?
-This article explains all you need to know about RAID partitions and how you can set them up.
+This article explains all you need to know about partitions and how you can set up a RAID.

 Introduction to RAID Partitions